Sacramento Tow Hitch Accident Lawyer

 There are three different categories in which liability can occur in a faulty trailer hitch.
-Under product liability law in California, the injured person does not have to prove negligence, only that the hitch was defective, it was used in the way in which it was intended, and an injury occurred.
+Under product liability law in California, the injured person does not have to prove negligence, only that the hitch was defective.
+It was used in the way it was intended, and an injury occurred.
 Defects can appear in the following categories:

-- Design: A trailer hitch design that is defective, such as the one on Jeep Renegades, is proven by showing that the manufacturer could have used a safer one but failed to do so.
+- Design: A defective trailer hitch design, such as the one on Jeep Renegades, is proven by showing that the manufacturer could have used a safer one but failed to do so.

 - Manufacturing: Flaws during the manufacturing process can lead to a weakened hitch that cannot perform as intended.
 This is shown by comparing a hitch with a manufacturing flaw with one that is manufactured correctly.